ajowyit/creating-virtual-machines/README.md

     <img width="1200" alt="Screenshot 2025-05-26 at 6 26 54 PM" src="https://github.com/user-attachments/assets/d322aee3-24d5-40b9-a57e-0e5f44e79fef" />
   </p>

 - Leave the Disk settings at default.
-Click **Next: Networking >** to move on to set up the virtual network for our virtual machine.

 - Click **Next: Networking** and configure the following:
   - Azure might auto-generate a **Virtual Network**.
 You can either use this one or create your own.
   - Leave the default **Subnet** and **Public IP**